WICG/priority-hints/EXPLAINER.md

   browser priorities: `critical`, `high`, `medium`, `low`, `unimportant`
 * Developers would be able to assign resources into one of these importance groups or define resources as more or less important than said groups.
-* Developers would be able to define custom importance groups, and assign resources to them, or define them as more or less important than said groups
-   * This is necessary in order to be able to define two "levels" of resource importance between existing groups.
-   * This also adds a lot of complexity - what if the group definitions as resource attributes don't match?
-If a group is declared to be fetched after a not-yet-discovered group, should the browser wait?
-How long?
-   * TODO: Is this use case worth the extra complexity?
-Any examples where this is required?

 This is how we conceptually think about different resource types under the hood in browsers today.
 It may translate well to user-space where different types of content share similar properties.